Mr-Precise/linux-kernel-with-amdgpu-bin/README.md

 ### Linux firmware images:
 Install latest upstream firmwares for Linux kernel drivers to support new hardware
 https://gitlab.com/kernel-firmware/linux-firmware
 You can download the prepared .deb package here [releases/firmware](https://github.com/Mr-Precise/linux-kernel-with-amdgpu-bin/releases/tag/firmware)
+Required 1 gigabyte of free disk space and additional space in `/boot`.

 ### Warnings:
 This is an **very** experimental kernel, use at your own **risk**.